-St. Lawrence University is committed to providing a fully inclusive and safe environment for people of the LGBTQ community and their allies.
-This page includes a list of departments and offices that provide support, advocacy, and address concerns relevant to people of the LGBTQ community and their allies.
+St. Lawrence University is committed to providing a fully inclusive and safe environment for people of the LGBTQIA community and their allies.
+This page includes a list of departments and offices that provide support, advocacy, and address concerns relevant to people of the LGBTQIA community and their allies.

-Located in Richardson 002/003 the SAFE Space is available for any member of the SLU Community to utilize and access resources.
-The space is staffed throughout the week with Student, Staff and Faculty Allies.
-Need access?
-A key to sign out is available at the Student Center Information Desk.
+Located in Richardson 002/003, the SAFE Space is available for any member of the SLU Community to utilize and access resources.
+The space is staffed throughout the week with student, staff, and faculty allies.
+For access, a key is available at the Student Center Information Desk.

 Read more about the Advocates Program

-In keeping with the Universalist values that underpin St. Lawrence University, the Chaplain's Office is committed to working for the full inclusion of gay, lesbian, bisexual, transgender, queer, and intersex (GLBTQI) in faith communities and in the society at large.
-The Chaplain’s Office seeks to provide support, education, and advocacy for GLBTQI people and their families and friends.
+In keeping with the Universalist values that underpin St. Lawrence University, the Chaplain's Office is committed to working for the full inclusion of gay, lesbian, bisexual, transgender, queer, and intersex (LGBTQIA) in faith communities and in the society at large.
+The Chaplain’s Office seeks to provide support, education, and advocacy for LGBTQIA people and their families and friends.